-Other Ways To Help:
+Other Ways To Help: Summer is a heavy water-use time.

-Summer is a heavy water-use time.
-You can help alleviate the burden on our water system by following these simple guidelines.
+You can help alleviate the burden on our water system by following these simple guidelines:

-Timing it Right If setting your automatic watering timer
+Timing it Right

-is giving you trouble, the Department of Public Utilities Water Division can help!
+If setting your automatic watering timer is giving you trouble, Water Conservation can help!
 As a courtesy to our customers, we will come to your home and show you how to adjust your automatic water timer FOR FREE.
 By having your automatic water timer set correctly, you'll save both energy and water.